georgenturner/viability-report/12-20-wyvil-road.md

 With this benchmark, achieving a development with a full complement of affordable housing would be impossible.
 The developer set themselves an impossible task, failed and then asked the council to help them at everybody else's expense.

 ##Profit
 Using land values in this way was hugely profitable for the developer and the land owner.
-On my calculations if the council had insisted on doing the viability assessment on the basis of an existing use value the benchmark figure would have been around £2.7m, rather than the £30m they used.
+Based on the existing use value of the next door site, which contained similar, old commercial buildings, an appropriate benchmark figure would have been around £2.7m, rather than the £30m they used.[^]

-This figure is arrived at by looking at Vauxhall Sky Gardens, the neighbouring site which is next door to 12-20 Wyvil Road.
-The Vauxhall Sky Gardens (VSG) site had similar industrial buildings on it, and in the viability study submitted to the council it valued the exiting use value of the site at £900,000.
-The site is also just one third of the size of the 12-20 Wyvil Road site.
-If we take the existing use value of the VSG site and multiply by three we get a ballpark figure of £2.7m.
-That is, less than ten times the benchmark used on the 12-20 Wyvil Road application.

 Had the council insisted on using the existing use value of the site at 12-20 Wyvil Road, it is obvious that they could have insisted on much more affordable housing, and a lower profit for the landowners and developers.